- What is Council Tax support?

 We will then work out your entitlement and send you a decision letter explaining how we have worked out any award.
 Please read the letter to make sure we are using the correct information.
 If we are not, let us know straight away.

-Our guide, Your Council Tax Support Letters Explained, will help you to understand the letters we send you.
+Our guide, Your Council Tax Support Letters Explained [PDF], will help you to understand the letters we send you.

 We use electronic scanners to check and verify identity documents from all customers applying to access council services.
 We will scan documents with a product called Trust ID.